-Teaching Circle Meetings in the Neilson Browsing Room
+Teaching Circle Meetings in the Carroll Room, Campus Center

-Contact the Teaching Circle organizer for details on meeting dates.
+Please contact the Teaching Circle organizer for details.

 One of the strategic themes of the college's draft strategic plan focuses on fostering experiential and applied opportunities for students to connect their academic interests to the broader world, for example through expanded research opportunities.
 This teaching circle will build on momentum in the sciences to create successful and sustainable models for course-based research experiences, with particular attention to courses at the introductory or intermediate level of the curriculum.
 Through these conversations, we hope to collaborate on all of the questions we have when we set out to integrate scholarship into our classrooms.
 Colleagues from all divisions at the college are welcome!

 Design determines our infrastructure, our services, our policies and how we think or talk about our systems in the public sphere, in historical archives and in social media.
 Design is the process of intentionally making something that does not yet exist, transforming ideas into tangible realities.
 The Smith brand of design thinking envisions design in service of a broader range of social issues of participation, intervention, and leadership.
 This Teaching Circle is for any faculty or staff member whose work with students involves design or “making” as a form of thinking.
 We encourage all 2017–2018 recipients of our Curricular Enhancement Grants to attend these sessions in order to establish an ongoing community of practice for those involved in this type of work.

 This teaching circle will combine professors from the humanities, social sciences and sciences to discuss course units, readings and themes that address gender studies research in and about the sciences.
 We will work together to discuss on ongoing classes as well as course development projects.